nsls-ii-forge/docs/source/utils.rst

     You can manually specify the username and personal access token for listing all feedstocks with :bash:`--username` and :bash:`--token` instead of :bash:`~/.netrc`.

-To clone all feedstocks belonging to a GitHub organization use:
+To clone all feedstocks belonging to a GitHub organization, use:

 .. code-block:: bash

     $ all-feedstocks -o nsls-ii-forge clone

-This will clone all feedstocks to :bash:`/feedstocks` in your current working directory.
+This will clone all feedstocks to the :bash:`feedstocks/` directory in your current working directory.

 For more information on possible usage: